 - Muzzle Velocity: 2,580 feet per second (1,818 foot-pounds of energy)

 Do you love Barnes bullets?
 Well, you’re in luck because Barnes produces some great 6.5 Grendel ammo as part of their VOR-TX line.
-Featuring their legendary copper Tipped Triple Shock X (TTSX) bullet, this ammunition is designed for rapid expansion, high weight retention, and deep penetration.
+Featuring their TAC-TX (which is related to their legendary copper Tipped Triple Shock X (TTSX) bullet), this ammunition is designed for rapid expansion, high weight retention, and deep penetration.

 In fact, even though it uses lighter bullets, I’d say the 115 grain TTSX load from Barnes is right up there with that 129gr AccuBond Long Range load from Nosler in the running for the best 6.5 Grendel ammo for elk and bear hunting.